Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 Omega-3 fatty acids

-Specific probiotic strains
+Select probiotic strains

 Magnesium

-Select herbs with nervous-system–modulating properties
+Herbs with nervous-system–modulating properties

-Supplement use should be individualized and guided by clinical context, particularly in individuals with complex or chronic conditions.
+Supplement use should always be individualized and guided by clinical context, particularly in individuals with complex or chronic conditions.

 Social Connection and Safety Signaling